Mining Legal Arguments to Study Judicial Formalism: MADON dataset

-The MADON\footnote{MADON stands for Mining Arguments to Debunk Old Narratives} dataset comprises 272 legal decisions from Supreme Court and Supreme Administrative Court, the only two Supreme Courts.\footnote{Like Germany, Austria, Poland and many other countries in Europe, Czechia has a separate Constitutional Court “above" the Supreme Courts.
+The MADON\footnote{MADON stands for Mining Arguments to Debunk Old Narratives} is the annotated dataset resulting from the process described in Section~\ref{sec:operationalizing} and comprises 272 legal decisions from the Supreme Court and the Supreme Administrative Court, the only two Supreme Courts.\footnote{Like Germany, Austria, Poland and many other countries in Europe, Czechia has a separate Constitutional Court “above" the Supreme Courts.
 It hears mainly constitutional complaints about alleged violations of fundamental rights.
-The Constitutional Courts is significantly distinct from the Supreme Court and the Supreme Administrative Court and is not included in our dataset.}
+The Constitutional Court is significantly distinct from the Supreme Court and the Supreme Administrative Court and is not included in our dataset.}